-Bachelor’s in Communication Programs
+Bachelor’s in Communication Programs in 2023

 The communications field is vast and encompasses a wide range of career options, including:

 - Sales & Marketing Coordinator